Harlakhi Assembly constituency

 Harlakhi Assembly constituency is an assembly constituency in Madhubani district in the Indian state of Bihar.

 Overview

 As per Delimitation of Parliamentary and Assembly constituencies Order, 2008, No. 31.
-Harlakhi Assembly constituency is composed of the following: Harlakhi and Madhwapur community development blocks; Karhara, Samada, Salha, Teoth, Mahamadpur, Betauna and Manpaur gram panchayats of Benipatti CD Block.
+Harlakhi Assembly constituency is composed of the following: Harlakhi and Madhwapur community development blocks; Karhara, Samada, Salha, Teoth, Mahamadpur, Pirokhar ,Betauna and Manpaur gram panchayats of Benipatti CD Block.

 Harlakhi Assembly constituency is part of No. 6.
 Madhubani (Lok Sabha constituency).